pospi/jschema.binding/README.md

 	Clear all data from the record.
 You may wish to override this method to reset the record's data to a clean state if your schema prohibits an empty record.
 * `push(attribute, value, suppressEvent)`<br />
 	Helper for array data.
 Allows you to append to arrays using dot notation to locate the array in the record.
 Accepts the attribute index, value to append and the usual flag to suppress events.
+* `pop(attribute, suppressEvent)`<br />
+	Helper for array data.
+Removes the last element of the specified array attribute.
 * `clone(cloneEvents)`<br />
 	Creates a duplicate of the record.
 If `true` is passed, the original record's instance events are copied as well.
 If the record's `idField` and `clearIdOnClone` options are set, this may also clear the new record's id attribute.
 * `validate(newData)`<br />